Kingdom Come: Deliverance II Gameplay, and What to Expect

 Graphics & Performance

-But here’s the catch — the first game was infamous for bugs and frame drops.
-Even high-end PCs struggled at launch.
+But here’s the catch — the first game was notorious for glitches and frame rate drops.
+Even beefy gaming PCs encountered problems at the start.

 • “Will KCD2 be optimized?”